goldendict/goldendict/README.md

     make clean && make

+### Building under Windows with MS Visual Studio

+To build GoldenDict with Visual Studio take one of next library packs and unpack it to `"winlibs/lib/msvc"` folder in GoldenDict sources folder.
+[GoldenDict_libs_VS2013_x86.7z](http://www.mediafire.com/download/d3jrbsnco6ox4d8/GoldenDict_libs_VS2013_x86.7z) - for MS Visual Studio 2013, 32 bit
+[GoldenDict_libs_VS2013_x64.7z](http://www.mediafire.com/download/21lun6uj51hnk3s/GoldenDict_libs_VS2013_x64.7z) - for MS Visual Studio 2013, 64 bit

+To create project files for Visual Studio you can pass `"-tp vc"` option to `qmake`.

+Note: In Qt 5.6.0 and later the `Webkit` module was removed from official release builds.
+You should to build it from sources to compile GoldenDict.

 ## Installation

 Installation is an optional step since the built binary can be used as-is without installation.
 But you can properly install via: